grivera64/Escape-Room-Game-CSSIx-2020/README.md

 ## Setup
 If you would like to setup and run this project, you can download the repository and open the index.html file in your preferred web browser.

+###Issues
+Currently, the music isn't working unless hosted on a website server, so it has been removed.

 # Have Fun!